Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Where you can swim a bit is in designated parts of Rio Lagartos.

-All the boat tours to Las Coloradas will take you to an area in the river where you can get out and have a Bañya Maya, or Mayan mud bath, and then rinse off in the water afterwards.
+All the boat tours to Las Coloradas will take you to an area in the river where you can get out and have a Bañya Maya, or Mayan mud bath, and then rinse off in the water afterward.

 MERIDA TO las coloradas pink lakes